phemasundar/testing-school/_posts/2020-06-17-screenshot-java.md

 For more details on different ways of taking screenshot using selenium please follow the link

-#### Why do we need to take screenshot using java?
+#### Why do we need to take a screenshot using java?

-Most of the times taking screenshot using selenium is more than enough.
+Most of the time taking screenshot using selenium are more than enough.
 But in some cases selenium won't be able to take the screenshot.
 * When browser window went not responding state
 * When the driver object got killed because of some issue
-* In case of Mobile automation test cases, when the device reject appium driver access because of some administrator app takes control of the device
+* In case of Mobile automation test cases, when the device rejects appium driver access because of some administrator app takes control of the device

-In most of the companies mobile devices provided for executing automation test cases are managed by company it self.
-And they can access the device by using some schedulers or using some backend user.
-For example, when the test cases are running on the mobile device, if the auto update process started, it will restrict the access to Appium driver.
-In this case while trying to take screenshot Appium will throw WebDriverException.
+In most companies, mobile devices provided for executing automation test cases are managed by the company itself.
+And they can access the device by using some schedulers or using some backend users.
+For example, when the test cases are running on the mobile device, if the auto-update process started, it will restrict the access to Appium driver.
+In this case, while trying to take screenshot Appium will throw WebDriverException.

-In the above mentioned scenarios, as we won't be able to take screenshots using Selenium, it is a better approach to take entire desktop/system screenshot using java.
+In the above-mentioned scenarios, as we won't be able to take screenshots using Selenium, it is a better approach to take the entire desktop/system screenshot using java.

-#### Taking screenshot using java?
+#### Taking a screenshot using java?

-Below approach uses java.awt.Robot class to capture the screen pixels and returns a BufferedImage.
+The below approach uses java.awt.Robot class to capture the screen pixels and returns a BufferedImage.

-Java.awt.Robot class is used to take the control of mouse and keyboard.
+Java.awt.Robot class is used to take control of mouse and keyboard.
 Once you get the control, you can do any type of operation related to mouse and keyboard through your java code.

-Copy and paste following code in your Java class and invoke the method captureScreen() with file name as argument.
-The screen shot will be stored in the file that you specified in argument.
+Copy and paste the following code in your Java class and invoke the method captureScreen() with the file name as argument.
+The screenshot will be stored in the file that you specified in the argument.

 ```html
 import java.awt.Dimension;